TamirZe/SCR-antibiotics/README.md

 (3) Summary_after_boot:
 ----------------------------------
+This folder contains the script `summary2_reduced_all_PO_paper` which conduct **post-estimation summaries**, processing and aggregating results obtained after estimation.

+It
+(a) Calculates the true estimands from the target population to present these in the figure and tables we create.

+(b) Extracts the results from the point estimation process and the results obtained from the bootstrap, including both estimates for the causal estimands and for the model parameters.

+(c) Generates summary objects, tables, and derived results used for reporting the true estimands, the mean estimates, the estimates empirical standard deviation and their mean bootstrap-based standard error, and 95\% coverage rates.

 ## Note
-Ensure the path is modified to reflect the configuration of your local system.
+In all scripts mentioned above, ensure the path is modified to reflect the configuration of your local system.